 - Due to decondensed chromatin, single CISH signals can appear as small signal clusters.
-Thus, two or three signals of the same size, separated by a distance ≤ 1 signal diameter, should be counted as one signal. - Prior to signal enumeration, the specimen should be scanned for any possible intratumoral heterogeneity at 100- to 200-fold magnification. - Visualization of signals should be performed at least at 400- to 630fold magnification resulting in easily visible signals. - Do not evaluate areas of necrosis, overlapping nuclei, over-digested nuclei, and nuclei with weak signal intensity. - Due to mitosis, additional signals may be visible even in a small percentage of non-neoplastic cells.
-Occasionally, nuclei with missing signals may be observed in paraffin-embedded specimens due to cutting artifacts. - A negative or unspecific result can be caused by multiple factors (see chapter 17 "Troubleshooting"). - In order to correctly interpret the results, the user must validate this product prior to use in diagnostic procedures according to national and/or international guidelines.
+Thus, two or three signals of the same size, separated by a distance ≤ 1 signal diameter, should be counted as one signal. - Prior to signal enumeration, the specimen should be scanned for any possible intratumoral heterogeneity at 100- to 200-fold magnification. - Visualization of signals should be performed at least at 400-fold magnification resulting in easily visible signals.
+A 630-fold magnification is recommended for probes detecting chromosomal breaks.
+Do not use contrast enhancing filter lenses as this might distort the signal color.
+To obtain signals in bright colors, open the aperture diaphragm.
+Be sure to focus up and down when evaluating a nucleus, as red and green signals might be located on top of each other. - Do not evaluate areas of necrosis, overlapping nuclei, over-digested nuclei and nuclei with weak signal intensity. - Due to mitosis, additional signals may be visible even in a small percentage of non-neoplastic cells.
+Occasionally, nuclei with missing signals may be observed in paraffin-embedded specimens due to cutting artefacts. - A negative or unspecific result can be caused by multiple factors (see chapter 17.
+"Troubleshooting"). - In order to correctly interpret the results, the user must validate this product prior to use in diagnostic procedures according to national and/or international guidelines.